brunomaga/brunomaga.github.io/publications.md

 NVMe memory, or keep them on the GPU based on the memory requirements.
 Offloading techniques for different data types are detailed in section 5.

+It also introduces a memory-centric tiling for working memory (5.1.3) that breaks a large operator into a sequence of small operators, executed sequentially.

 <br/>
 # 2021 [GSPMD: General and Scalable Parallelization for ML Computation Graphs, Google](https://arxiv.org/pdf/2105.04663.pdf)